lovedev0829/Andki-Game/README.md

 **License**

-  This project is licensed under the MIT License and is based on the AnkiMon-Project.
+  This project is licensed under the MIT License.
 See the LICENSE file for details.
+  This project was conceptualized and initiated by AnkiNick (=AnkiMon).
+  The original code was developed by Times0 (https://github.com/Times0/) under contract based on Discord communication and payment through PayPal.
+  Subsequent adaptations and further developments were carried out by Namelless (https://github.com/namelless) under contract based on Fiverr.

 **Contact**